 Whether industrial applications require movement of computers or when environments creates harsh debris and dust traditional computers will usually lead itself to machine failure.
 Moving parts like a fan attracts dust and particles and more than likely to fail at its applications.
 The benefits of fanless systems eliminate the risks of being in harsh environments.
 They can withstand the random vibrations, shock and particles that can damage a system from the inside making it a more reliable and efficient way for industrial operations.

 Now that we know fans are out of the picture for productive industrial applications, its time to bring in the advanced technologies of fanless computers.
-Cooling without fans are a little more complicated, however it is absolutely reliable.
+Cooling without fans is a little more complicated, however, it is absolutely reliable.
 Systems that do not use a fan for a cooling system have an electronic device called a heatsink.
 There are two types of heatsinks, active and passive.
 Active heatsinks consist of a fan that repels heat away from the CPU chip beneath it.
 However, for more reliable ways of repelling heat, fanless passive heat sinks are a preferred option.
 CPU’s or Central Processing Units are known as the brain of the computer.
-These CPU’s can usually generate a lot of heat and become severely damaged without a cooling system.
-The passive heatsink is designed to lie on top of the CPU, initiating a passage way for the heat to transfer through the fins on top from the CPU and removed.
+These CPUs can usually generate a lot of heat and become severely damaged without a cooling system.
+The passive heatsink is designed to lie on top of the CPU, initiating a passageway for the heat to transfer through the fins on top of the CPU and removed.
 Although passive heatsinks are larger than active heatsinks, it is a lot more beneficial and advanced at cooling the system.
-If the fan of the active heatsinks somehow fails in a way and over heats, the CPU can become damaged.
+If the fan of the active heatsinks somehow fails in a way and overheats, the CPU can become damaged.
 Furthermore, a completely fanless system allows the computer for noise-free operations.

 Below is a diagram showing the dissipation of heat through a passive heatsink: